-I'm constantly thinking how are we going to manage and afford all this!
-It forced me to sit down and think things through.
-I’ve taken into account the differences in sheer opportunity our kids have today, and how my parents managed.
+Wondering how we will manage and afford all of these activities forced me to sit down and think things through.
+I’ve taken into account the differences in sheer opportunity our kids have today, and how my parents managed when I was their age.
 In addition, I’ve spoken to other parents and observed the good and bad of how they balance it all.
 During this process I’ve pulled out a few nuggets that we’ll use to help us balance multiple kids playing multiple sports, and can do the same for you.

-5 ways to balance multiple kids playing multiple sports
+5 tips to balance multiple kids playing multiple sports

-- Determine the "why" your kids playing youth sports.
-You and your kids why will determine your level of involvement and how you will approach it all.
-And the "why" should in no shape or form have anything do to with you as the parent.
-It is first and foremost about the kids.
-If that is not the case you may need to reevaluate it all.
+Your kids’ “why” will determine your level of involvement and how you will approach it all.
+The “why” shouldn’t have anything do to with you as the parent.
+It is only about your kids and their interests.
+If that is not the case, you may need to reevaluate it all.

-- Be open minded.
 Your kid may have no athletic ability, or may turn out to be the next Michael Phelps.
 You have to be able to accept either.
-If sports end up not being their thing don’t force it, if they show great potential to be great, then you may have to hire a private coach, and sacrifice your time help them pursue their dreams.
+If sports end up not being their thing, don’t force it.
+If they show potential to be great, then you may have to hire a private coach, and sacrifice your time help them pursue their dreams.

-- Count the cost.
-Being involved in sports can cost a little to a lot.
+Being involved in sports can cost a lot.
 Your budget may dictate what you can and cannot do.
 Do your best to consider all the costs that may be involved.
 Not just league or team fees, but equipment, travel, and training.
 I learned this the hard way.
-Early on I only asked “what’s the registration fee?”
-Then I learned to ask about travel, membership fees for certain tournaments, and of course shoes and gear which our kids seem to grow out of too quickly.
-If you are serious you may want to estimate how much it will all cost for a year, divide that number by 12, and add it to your monthly budget.
+Early on, I only asked “what’s the registration fee?”
+Then I learned to ask about travel, membership fees for certain tournaments, and of course shoes and gear which our kids always grow out of quickly.
+If you are serious, you may want to estimate how much it will all cost for a year, divide that number by 12, and add it to your monthly budget.
 Beware of “sticker shock” the first time you do that.